Learn How to Make Money as a Musician

 Play Other People's Music

-The talents you hope will allow you to make a career out of playing music can help you make ends meet until the day you get to play your own songs exclusively.
+The musical talents you hope will form your career can help you make ends meet until the day you get to play your own songs exclusively.
 Session musician work for other musicians can help you bridge the financial gap and make some extra money.
 As a bonus, you'll be honing your own skills and meeting people who can create opportunities for you.

 Perform Musical Odd Jobs